Almiraat/goFPU/README.md

 It's Hisham from FPU :)

 That email you just received?
 Well, it was a fake (Sorry, no rewards... and no secret lottery this year).
 And that FPU Login page you just clicked through?
 Well, yes, it was also a fake.
-The good news is, I am the one sitting on this side of the screen.
-It could have been someone else.
-Easily.
+The good news is, it's only me who's sitting on this side of the screen.
+It could have been someone else much... "badder" :)

 But let me be honest with you.
 I could have fallen for this.
 Anyone could have fallen for this.
 So don't feel guilty.
 And, anyway, no one is going to be named or shamed :)

+Your credentials have not been compromised.
+So, no reason to worry and no need to change your password.

-But I want to use this opportunity to leave you with a few good thoughts.
-So please, bare with me and read on.
+I want, however, to use this opportunity to leave you with a few good thoughts.
+So please read on for a few more seconds.

 # What just happened?
 ![](media/pictures/Mackerel.jpg)